Xieyyyy/kddrebuttal/README.md

 In this paper, we directly use the raw features rather than performing high-dimensional embeddings.
-And we found that the former strategy can perform better than the latter, shoun as the performance comparison of ablation model "LAMEE (embeddings)" in Section 4.3.
+And we found that the former strategy can perform better than the latter, shown as the performance comparison of ablation model "LAMEE (embeddings)" in Section 4.3.

+This means that the feature dimension will remain constant across the entire model, and the dimension of latent space equals to the feature dimension.

+From the view of matrix theory, performing high-dimensional embeddings will yield a non-full rank of latent representations in high-dimensional spaces, and result in information redundancy.